dedboi777/TMFS/README.md

 The only requirement to be able to run it is to have GCC installed on your system.

+# Execution:
+  1- Formatting the disk:
+      .
+You enter "util" directory and execute the               file in it.
+It will then provide you with how you          must address the command depending on ceratin              condition.
+      eg: ./osutil format c
+  2- Printing information about the disk:
+      .
+  3-  Return information about a file:
+      .
+	4-  Mounting the filesystem:
+      .
+	5-  Unmounting the filesystem:
+      .
+	6-  Creating i-nodes:
+      .
+	7-  Finding i-nodes:
+      .
+	8-  Allocating i-nodes:
+      .
+	9-  Unallocating i-nodes:
+      .
+	10- Saving an i-node:
+      .
+	11-  Making a bitmap:
+      .

 Thank you for your time and care :)